yoonmoonsick/dnd2024/README.md

     - The target can’t make Opportunity Attacks until the start of its next turn.
   - Telekinetic Techniques: Telekinetic Bolt
     - If the target fails the saving throw, it takes Force damage equal to the number rolled on the Psionic Energy Die.
-- Level 6: Empowered Attack Mode
+- Level 6: Destructive Trance
-  - While your Attack Mode is active, you gain a flying speed.
+  - You can expend one Psionic Energy Die to enter a destructive state.
+For the next 10 minutes, you gain a flying speed.
 Additionally, when you cast a Psion spell using a spell slot, you can roll your Psionic Energy Die and add the result to one damage roll of that spell.
 This roll does not expend the Psionic Energy Die.
+- Level 6: Rebounding Field
+  - When you cast Shield in response to being hit by an attack roll and cause the triggering attack to miss, you can expend one Psionic Energy Die to launch the force back at the attacker.
+The attacker makes a Dexterity saving throw.
+Roll one Psionic Energy Die.
+On a failed save, the attacker takes Force damage equal to the amount rolled plus your Intelligence modifier.
+Whether the target fails or succeeds on the saving throw, you gain Temporary Hit Points equal to the amount of damage dealt.
 - Level 10: Enhanced Telekinetic Crush
   - When you cast Telekinetic Crush, you can expend one Psionic Energy Die to modify the spell so that, whether a creature succeeds or fails on its saving throw against the spell, its speed is halved until the start of your next turn.
 In addition, you can roll the expended Psionic Energy Die and add the result to one damage roll of the spell.